 Lester J. Maitland, Pilot of First Plane from Mainland to Hawaii

 SCOTTSDALE, Ariz.
-(AP) _ Lester J. Maitland, who earned the Distinguished Flying Cross in 1927 for his pioneer flight from the U.S. mainland to Hawaii, has died at age 91.
+(AP) _ Aviation pioneer Lester J. Maitland, who in 1927 became the first pilot to fly from the U.S. mainland to Hawaii, died at age 91.

-He died Tuesday night at a Scottsdale rest home, said family friend Tad Hankey of Indian Wells, Calif.
+Maitland died Tuesday night at a rest home, said family friend Tad Hankey of Indian Wells, Calif.
 The cause of death was not immediately known.

 The 2,400-mile flight took 25 hours, 49 minutes and 30 seconds.
 Their navigation was aided by a radio beacon set up by the Army on the island.

-''The big thing about that feat was to find the island.
-It didn't allow for any mistakes.
-They didn't have the (navigational) equipment they have today,'' Hankey said.
+″The big thing about that feat was to find the island.
+It didn’t allow for any mistakes.
+They didn’t have the equipment they have today,″ said Hankey.

-Both airmen received the Distinguished Flying Cross.
-The pair were celebrated at a huge reception in Honolulu.
+But Maitland and Hegenberger were awarded the Distinguished Flying Cross, and were feted at a huge celebration in Honolulu.

 During his military career he was an aide to Gen. Billy Mitchell and to the first secretary of the air, Truvee Davidson.